Those kinds of marks are a thing of the past.

 Comparing streaks, how would the players from the 90s' streak compare to the players in the 2000s?
 Who would win an all-star battle?

 (Laughing.)
 It's hard to say.
 The level of competition in the league has improved.
-(In the 90s) we played totally different people; we
+(In the 90s) we played totally different people; we played everyone.
+Now the league has changed.
+Now we play different competition.
+It's really hard to say.

 From 1995-99, you didn't lose a league game.
 Was that a big deal for you and the team?
 How did you handle that streak?